Imran says PTI answerable to people of KP, will never act against their interests

 Imran’s remarks come after Inter-Services Public Relations (ISPR) Director General Lt Gen Ahmed Sharif Chaudhry on Friday vowed the country would not ‘mortgage’ the security of its people with any country.

-The DG ISPR sounded aggressive when asked about calls by Imran — who is currently in jail — to seek direct negotiations with the Afghan Taliban to end bloodshed in the province ruled by his political party.
-“The state of Pakistan and its armed forces would not be bothered by political distortions,” he asserted.
+He said “appeasement of terrorists and their facilitators was not and never would be a policy”, while addressing KP’s security situation in Peshawar.
+Responding to Imran’s call — from jail — for talks with the Afghan Taliban to end bloodshed, the DG ISPR said the state and forces would not be swayed by political distortions.

-“The state and its people will not and cannot be left to the whims of any single person who is singularly the most responsible man for bringing terrorism back to KP,” the ISPR chief said, without taking any names.
-He had also picked holes in what he called “governance gaps” in the province in terms of infrastructure and funding for counter-terrorism efforts.
+He added that no single person — “most responsible for bringing terrorism back to KP” — could dictate national security.
+He also cited “governance gaps” in the province’s infrastructure and counter-terror funding.

-In a message posted on Imran’s official X account last night, the PTI founder congratulated KP MPAs over the transition in governance following Sohail Afridi’s election as the new chief minister.
+In a post on Imran’s official X account last night — which he does not operate himself — the PTI founder congratulated KP MPAs on the transition in governance after Sohail Afridi’s election as the new chief minister.

 “The way members of the KP Assembly voted for my nominated chief minister, without any ifs or buts, is commendable,” he said.